Tax Control and the Most Frequent Deficiencies in Transfer Pricing

 What Tax Administrators Control

-During tax control, tax administrators examine primarily:
+During tax control, tax administrators particularly control:

 - whether the subject of performance was actually delivered or services provided,